mkpgtr/NudgeAPI_MYSQL/readme.md

 ### Important Note :

-1. Almost 90% MYSQL code is inside the routes/eventRoutes.js.
-To see my MONGODB CODE, GO TO : https://github.com/mkpgtr/DeepThought_NudgeAPI
+1. To see the mongodb version of this code, please go to : https://github.com/mkpgtr/DeepThought_NudgeAPI
 2. I will repeat the same process in other routes
-3. That's why I uploaded this old code along with the new one (in routes/eventRoutes.js) to explain my thought process regarding how I am converting mongoose(mongodb) code to mysql2(mysql).
+3. I have removed almost all of the mongoDB code & only MySQL code remains.
+However, I am still checking if some file has mongoDB code still present.
+I am also going to remove the dependencies in the package.json file.
 4. So most of the recent changes I have made are inside routes/eventRoutes.js
 5. I have tried to be as open as possible while writing comments because that will give the evaluator an accurate idea of my thought process & why I am doing things a certain way.
 6. And it will also help the evaluator in knowing which level I am currently at.

 ### Important Screenshots :